16 Key Benefits of an Organic Mattress: Are They Worth It?

 Synthetic mattresses, especially memory foam, tend to trap heat and cause discomfort.

-Materials such as polyurethane, nylon, and polyester have been found to cause allergic reactions such as dermatitis ("Occupational dermatitis from exposure to polyurethane chemicals," T Estlander et al, 1992).
+Research shows materials such as polyurethane, nylon, and polyester can cause allergic reactions such as dermatitis (Estlander et al, 1992).

 5. Promotes Natural Spine Alignment